Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 I like Hotels.ng’s remote internship, admission is free and open.
 The quality of the learning resource is great.
 However, everyone is expected to learn the same way and to always be online.
 Slack channel discussions are helpful only to some extent.
 It is a good starting point but there is still so much more that can be done.
 Especially on self-sustainability and ease.

-In trying to help a community I managed stay engaged, I found community members were learning by contributing to open source projects.
+In trying to help a community I managed, to stay engaged, I found community members were learning by contributing to open source projects.
 I had just witnessed learn by doing happen within an online community.

 As I watched it, I thought: